hlship/threaded-conversation/notes.md

 - Setting action variables for an actor discussing rule sets all three

 dead ended
-- No quip follows the current quip
+- No quip continues from the current quip
 - After comment of current quip, if dead ended, then see if there's another queued quip

 previous quip